What I’m up to Now

 - While that’s all good, the kids are getting older and will require and want less attention in the coming years.
 Also, starting in Spring of 2025 my wife Sophie will reduce her workload again.
 This opens up the opportunity for me to work, and I plan on taking it!

 - Becoming a “System Elephant” is on my agenda.
 I love this expression, but I’m aware it requires explanation.
 Remember during COVID, everyone was in lockdown except for those who worked essential jobs.
 Jobs which society couldn’t function without.
 In Germany we called those jobs “systemrelevant” at first before replacing the term and beginning to describe the people working those jobs as being a part of “Daseinsfürsorge”, i.e. “care of existence“.
 I was told of a situation where a kid said his mom still needed to work despite the lockdown because she was a “System Elephant“, misunderstanding the word “systemrelevant”.
 Now, having recently read the book “Bullshit Jobs” by British anthropologist David Graeber and becoming acutely aware of the tendency of our society to employ people and give them meaningless tasks, it’s become clear that the invisible hand of the free market oddly doesn’t solve this problem, either.
 More than a third of all people in Western Europe claim their job doesn’t improve anything at all about the world and that no one would notice or suffer any losses if they were to stop tomorrow.
 To a degree, my old job running a company in web design and marketing was also irrelevant and inessential.
 I accept that.
 But going forward I’d like to do something that actually changes anything for the positive.
 There’s no shortage of those jobs, but I’ve got a few limiting issues, such as being 40 years old and not willing to start another 2-3 year apprenticeship or even longer university program.
 Also, for the first few years I won’t have enough time to work full-time while still mainly caring for the kids.
 Other than that I’m pretty open to anything!
-A thought I recently had but haven’t followed up on is air traffic controller.
-Anyways, if you’ve got suggestions or ideas for me – or know anyone –, hit me up at tim@tee.ge!
+If you’ve got suggestions or ideas for me – or know anyone –, hit me up at tim@tee.ge!
 Thanks.

 💪 Health, Exercise, Hobbies

-- I’m streak running since January 1st of 2022, which today are 1,011 consecutive days.
+- I’m streak running since January 1st of 2022, which today are 1,055 consecutive days.
 At least one mile (1.6 km) per day, ’cause those are the rules!
 Recently, I’ve cracked the milestone of running on 1,000 consecutive days!
 I don’t plan on stopping, because it’s just a fun hobby to me.

 - I’ve been enjoying writing since I started this blog in 2011, but lately that enjoyment has even increased.
 Which is why I’m doing more of it.
 In addition to the blog, You can subscribe to the newsletter, which I use to provide enriched notifications about new posts on the blog.
 Writing a concise and fun marathon running book which I plan to make available for free here, end of 2024.